 Meme humor helps Brazilians cope with grim times

+Sao Paulo: Political corruption, economic crisis, rampant crime -- the headlines in Brazil are grim, so locals have taken to online memes that often go viral to relieve the stress.
 A flurry of memes -- funny images or video coupled with text that are spread online -- making light of the country's bleak situation have taken the internet by storm in a country that has the world's second largest number of Facebook users.
-One popular meme has tourists taking pictures next to a leaning Tower of Pisa with the face of the deeply unpopular president Michel Temer on it.

 Discussions